Economy of the Empire of Japan: Policies

 The official government entities that guided the Japanese national economy were the Economy and Finance Ministry, the Bank of Japan, and the Industry and Commerce Ministry.
-For military spending, there was the Navy Ministry and the Ministry of the Army.
+For military spending, there was the Navy Ministry and the Army Ministry.

 Domestic investment

 Domestic investment in industry and infrastructure was the driving force behind growth in Japanese output.
 Both private and public sectors invested in infrastructure, national and local governments serving as coordinating agents for infrastructure build-up.

 Finance

 Private banking

 The Ministry of Finance created the Bank of Japan in 1882, laying the foundations for a private banking system backed up a lender of last resort.

 The Noguchi Family made their principal investments in banking, commerce, and industry in Korea during the Japanese occupation.
 With their funds, the zaibatsu and the Japanese government founded the Bank of Chōsen, the central banking institution in the province, which was linked with the Central Bank of Manchou.